 Rapid Response Projects

-A-TRAC is committed to fostering a fast-paced research environment that is flexible enough to design short term projects that focus on time-sensitive topics identified by the FDA Center for Tobacco Products and the TCORS community.
-The program has started its first year of funding with two projects that will focus on outlining the toxicity and health effects of JUUL use.
+ATRAC is committed to fostering a fast-paced research environment that is flexible enough to design short-term projects that focus on time-sensitive topics identified by the FDA Center for Tobacco Products and the TCORS community.
+In the first five years of its inception, the Center funded a range of one- to two-year projects focused on understanding the toxicity, acute and chronic cardiovascular effects, and behavioral aspects of combustible and electronic tobacco products.
+The renewed Center started its first year of rapid response project funding in 2018 with projects focused on outlining the toxicity and health effects of JUUL use.
+The subsequent funding cycles have led to more research geared towards answering emerging questions about JUUL, other novel tobacco products and synthetic nicotine.

 Investigators: Daniel Conklin, PhD, University of Louisville